CodemasonHQ/docker-php/README.md

 # Mason PHP Docker Image

 Lightweight Docker image for PHP and Nginx based on [Alpine](http://alpinelinux.org/).
-Total image size is a tiny `~90mb`!
+Total image size `~100mb` uncompressed and just `34mb` compressed!

 > This image was primarily designed for the [Mason CLI](https://github.com/codemasonhq/mason-cli) and easy deployment to [Codemason](http://mason.ci).
 It is designed to be built upon and extended.
 It works great in development and production.